Arc (programming language): Versions

-Official version
+Official versions

 The first publicly released version of Arc was made available on 29 January 2008, implemented on Racket (named PLT-Scheme then).
 The release comes in the form of a .tar archive, containing the Racket source code for Arc.
 A tutorial and a discussion forum are also available.
 The forum uses the same program that Hacker News does, and is written in Arc.

+As of November 2019 there were two additional implementations of Arc, one targeting JavaScript called Jilt and another targeting Common Lisp called Clarc.

 Unofficial versions

 Due to lack of updates in the official Arc branch, some members of the Arc community started their own repositories with unofficial modifications, extensions, and libraries.
 One version, Anarki, permitted anyone to submit changes to the project and has a community managed wiki.

 Rainbow is an implementation of Arc in Java.

 Arcadia is an implementation of Arc in C.

 Arc++ is an implementation of Arc in C++.